starwit-trainings/java-basics/02-java-intro/02-language-introduction.md

 * Documentation

 ---
-# Language Introduction
+# 2. Language Introduction

 ## Variables

 * A variable:
   * holds a value
   * has a data type
   * is created in a declaration statement
 * coding convention for naming:
   * starting with lower case
   * using camel case

 ---

-# Language Introduction
+# 2. Language Introduction

 ## Variables - Data Types

-Define
-* Size and location in memory
-* Data range
-* Valid operators
+* String - stores text, such as "Hello".
+String values are surrounded by double quotes
+* int - stores integers (whole numbers), without decimals, such as 123 or -123
+* float - stores floating point numbers, with decimals, such as 19.99 or -19.99
+* char - stores single characters, such as 'a' or 'B'.
+Char values are surrounded by single quotes
+* boolean - stores values with two states: true or false

 of/for a variable